Table of Contents

 Eligible seniors receive Medicaid benefits and all their medical services through their chosen health plan.
 Currently, Minnesota has two statewide options that are relevant to elderly individuals under the Minnesota Managed Care Program: Minnesota Senior Care Plus (MSC+) and Minnesota Senior Health Options (MSHO).

 MSC+, previously called the Minnesota Senior Care Program, offers short-term care for serious injuries or illnesses, as well as long-term care, such as in-home assistance and up to six months of nursing home care for frail, low- income seniors.
 This nearly doubles the amount of covered nursing home care allowed under just Medicare.

 MSHO, also known as “Dual Demo,” combines both Medicaid and Medicare services for eligible seniors.
 The benefits and services offered under this health plan are like MSC+, with the exception that enrollees in this plan also receive all their Medicare benefits (this includes Part D for prescription drugs) under this option.

 Both MSC+ and MSHO options are managed by the Minnesota Department of Human Services and the seven managed health care plans: Blue Plus, HealthPartners, Itasca Medical Care, Medica, PrimeWest Health, South Country Health Alliance, and UCare.

 The major benefit of a managed care program to the consumer is a single organization manages all their care needs.
 The major drawback is a lack of choice in service providers.
-Some Minnesota seniors may prefer to receive care services under the state’s Elderly Waiver.

 The main difference between eligibility requirements between MSC+ and MSHO is that, to be eligible for MSHO, seniors must not only be eligible for Medicaid, but must also be enrolled in Medicare (Part A & Part B).